 Native Americans and Alaska Natives can enroll year-round in plans offered in the exchange.
 Applicants who are eligible for Medicaid or CHIP can also enroll year-round.
 This is true every year, not just in 2021.

-California, Colorado, and DC: Open enrollment permanently extended
+California, Colorado, and DC have permanently extended ACA open enrollment

 - California: November 1 – January 31.
 California enacted legislation in 2017 and again in 2019 that permanently establishes different enrollment dates within the state, both on and off-exchange.
 Open enrollment for 2022 health plans will begin November 1, 2021 and will continue through January 31, 2022.
 California’s enrollment schedule had varied in previous years, but this three-month window, from the beginning of November through the end of January, will be the permanent enrollment window going forward.